trinityr18/Iowa-liquor-sales-data-driven-location-strategy/README.md

 Dataset: Iowa Liquor Sales (https://www.kaggle.com/datasets/residentmario/iowa-liquor-sales)

 # Business Question
-“What are the top 10 recommended locations for online alcohol delivery — either from an existing store or a new delivery centre?”
+“What are the top 10 recommended locations for online alcohol delivery, either from an existing store or a new delivery centre?”

 # Approach